Son of Mercy: Composition

 The Shizzi-produced track "Gbagbe Oshi" contains lyrics recorded in Nigerian Pidgin, Yoruba and patois.
 From a production standpoint, the song is composed of a muscular beat with two significant drum breaks.
 The contemporary highlife track "Maga 2 Mugu" features guest vocals by Simi; Chiagoziem of Filter Free Nigeria praised Simi for bringing "calm and sappiness to Davido's hyperactivity and directness".
 The Spellz-produced track "How Long" contains elements of Afropop and soulful house music.
 In the Afrobeats-infused trap song "Coolest Kid in Africa", Davido exchanges bars with rapper Nasty C and boasts about not knowing how to save money.
 The highlife track "Return" focuses on themes of love and begins with an earnest admission about Davido's relationship with an unnamed woman.

 Critical reception

 Son of Mercy received generally mixed reviews from music critics.
-Chiagoziem of Filter Free Nigeria said listeners who see the EP as a "collection of strategically-placed songs" would appreciate it more than those who see Davido as "one of a few African artists that record labels are telling the world could become the future of music".
+Chiagoziem Onyekwena of Filter Free Nigeria said listeners who see the EP as a "collection of strategically-placed songs" would appreciate it more than those who see Davido as "one of a few African artists that record labels are telling the world could become the future of music".
 A writer for Pulse Nigeria awarded Son of Mercy 3.5 stars out of 5, describing it as a balanced project that is "somewhere between experimental and familiar, but weirdly satisfying".
 OkayAfrica's Sabo Kpade said Simi's voice on "Maga 2 Mugu" is void of "presence despite being pleasant", and criticized "Return" for lacking "a clean thematic consistency".